Linhua-Sun/p4-phylogenetics/INSTALL.rst

 ============

-For the most up-to-date features, and for the freshest, newest bugs, I recommend using the subversion repository.
+For the most up-to-date features, and for the freshest, newest bugs, I recommend using the mercurial repository.
 See below.

 You can do a full install, but that requires a few pre-requisites.
 If you do not have those pre-requisites you can install p4 as a pure